TheAppgineer/roon-tui/README.md

 ## Project Status
 This is Alpha stage software.
 Instead of using the official [Node.js Roon API](https://github.com/RoonLabs/node-roon-api) provided by Roon Labs this project uses an own developed [Rust port](https://github.com/TheAppgineer/rust-roon-api) of the API.

+## Usage Instructions
+### Multi-character Jump in Browse View
+After a list of Artists, Albums, etc. is selected, and it is known what to play, a name can be directly typed in the Browse View.
+The first item that matches the input will be selected.
+The currently matched characters are displayed in the lower left corner of the view.
+The Backspace key can be used to revert to previous selections.

+Some important remarks:
+* Relies on sort setting for Artists and Composers, type first/last name depending on setting
+* Ignores "The" in item names, as this is not used in sorting, meaning "The" should not be included in the input
+* Is case insensitive
+* Only supports the standard (ASCII) characters, i.e., no unicode

 ## Key Bindings
 ### Global (useable in all views)